 Ms. Halford received her Bachelor of Commerce from the University of Alberta in 1994, became a Chartered Accountant in 1997, and became a Fellow of the Chartered Accountants in 2012.

-James Laws has an extensive background in agriculture with over 39 years of work experience.
+Mr. James Laws has an extensive background in agriculture with over 40 years of work experience.
 He has worked across Canada in a variety of senior agribusiness-related roles and has lived and worked overseas on international development projects as well as private-sector farm operations.
 His current employment as an Agricultural Consultant has led him to work overseas including in Suriname, Senegal, and Tanzania.

-Prior to starting his consultation business, he served as the Executive Director of the Canadian Meat Council from January 2004 to September 2016.
-Prior to that, he was Executive Director of the Canadian Farm Business Management Council from 1999 to 2003.
+Prior to starting his consultation business, he served as the Executive Director of the Canadian Meat Council from 2004 to 2016 and was the Executive Director of the Canadian Farm Business Management Council from 1999 to 2003.
 He has also been serving on Farm Credit Canada’s Board of Directors since 2017.